baton-finance/baton-launchpad/README.md

 ### Locked liquidity

 If locked liquidity is enabled, then following a successful mint, the locked liquidity process is activated.
 Anybody can call the lockLp function with a specific amount of NFTs to lock.
 The amount of NFTs must be less than or equal to the amount of NFTs that are allocated to locked liquidity.
 The amount of ETH that is allocated to the liquidity pool is calculated as: `amount_of_nfts_to_lock * locked_liquidity_price`.
 If a liquidity pool for the NFT has not been created yet, then the lockLp function will attempt to create one.
 Following the creation of the pair, the `amount_of_nfts_to_lock` is then minted directly to the pair contract before calling the `pair.nftAdd` function.
 Normally, the pair would attempt to `safeTransferFrom` the NFTs from the caller, but we have provided an override that will skip the state transition in the `transferFrom` method.
 This is done as a gas optimization.
-For a deeper explanation please read the Minting optimizations section.
+For a deeper explanation please read the [Leveraging ERC271A to save gas](#leveraging-erc721a-to-save-gas) section.

 When the liquidity is added we also skip all slippage checks.
 This is fine because transfers of the NFT to the pair contract are disabled in the `transferFrom` method until the liquidity has finished locking.
 This means that the Nft contract is the only one that can deposit liquidity, so frontrunning (and therefore the need for slippage checks) is not an issue.